Brief: Best Hypoallergenic Mattresses

 - Talalay Latex is antibacterial and hypoallergenic, providing you with a cleaner and healthier sleep.

 - It comes with a 10-year warranty.

 The GhostBed Luxe is a 13″ tall mattress that features 7 layers of targeted comfort.
-A top-of-the-line memory foam layer, a gel infusion designed to regulate body temperature, and an all-around high-quality construction.
+A top-of-the-line memory foam layer, a gel infusion designed to regulate body temperature and all-around high-quality construction.

 The cover is removable, and it’s 100% hypoallergenic and breathable.
 The inside of the cover is a plush blue velvety fabric that makes you feel like you’re sleeping on a cloud.

 - The GhostBed Luxe mattress is made from high-quality materials, and it is designed to offer you the comfort and support that you need.